Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Microwave backscatter modeling and inversion results

-where $T_{ij}$ being the Fresnel coefficient and $\tau$ the optical depth defined as $\tau$ = 1/(1-$a$), with $a$ being the micro-wave albedo.
-Note that the term $\sigma^0_{Vpp}$ accounts in fact for the totality of the diffuse part of the backscattering signal, i.e. volume scattering and/or surface multiple-scattering without possibly making the difference between both.
+where $T_{ij}$ is the Fresnel transmission coefficient between two media (i.e., the air and ground), {and} $\theta_t$ is the transmitted incidence angle, and $\tau$ {is} the optical depth defined as $\tau$ = 1/(1-$a$), with $a$ being the microwave albedo of the first interface (i.e, the surface in case of 1-layer model) which ranges between 0 and 1.
+Note that the term $\sigma^0_{Vhh}$ accounts for the totality of the diffuse part of the backscattering signal.
+That is, volume scattering and/or surface multiple-scattering processes can not be differentiated.